-Archived audit logs (as set forth in Section 5.5.1) shall be retained for a period of at least two (2) years from their record creation timestamp, or as long as they are required to be retained per Section 5.4.3, whichever is longer.
+Archived audit logs (as set forth in Section 5.5.1) shall be retained for a period of at least seven (7) years from their record creation timestamp.
+This retention ensures that records are available for investigating potential security incidents or other events requiring retrospection and examination of past activities.

-Additionally, the TSP CA shall retain, for at least two (2) years:
+Additionally, the TSP CA shall retain, for at least seven (07) years:

-- A. All archived documentation related to the security of CA Systems and Delegated Third Party Systems (as set forth in Section 5.5.1), - B. All archived documentation relating to the verification, issuance, and revocation of certificate requests and Certificates (as set forth in Section 5.5.1) after the later occurrence of:
+1. All archived documentation related to the security of CA Systems and Delegated Third Party Systems (as set forth in Section 5.5.1),

+2. All archived documentation relating to the verification, issuance, and revocation of certificate requests and Certificates (as set forth in Section 5.5.1) after the later occurrence of:

-- such records and documentation were last relied upon in the verification, issuance, or revocation of certificate requests and Certificates, or - ii. the expiration of the Subscriber Certificates relying upon such records and documentation.
+- 1. such records and documentation were last relied upon in the verification, issuance, or revocation of certificate requests and Certificates, or - 2. the expiration of the Subscriber Certificates relying upon such records and documentation.